Steps Forward to Combatting Antisemitism in our Schools

 -

-The elementary schools are developing behavior management tools for staff this year that will name antisemitism and best practices in how to respond to young children.
+The elementary schools have developed behavior management tools for staff this year that will address antisemitism and provide best practices for responding to young children.

 Student Learning